 Figure 2.
 Themes mentioned in the open field – When thinking about climate change, what are your main considerations?
 What should [country] government do regarding climate change? (in %)

 Although about 60% of respondents attribute climate change to human causes, Figure 3 shows that only a quarter knows that most (if not all) of climate change is anthropogenic.
-When looking for the principal components within knowledge questions, this question singles out at the most important factor that predicts knowledge relative to climate change.
+When looking for the principal components within knowledge questions, this question singles out as the most important factor that predicts knowledge relative to climate change.

 Figure 3.
 CC anthropogenic – What part of climate change do you think is due to human activity?
 Correct answer: Most.
 Those who do not believe that climate change is real are recoded as None.